FACET Grants

 Stage 1: EOI Assessment

-- All eligible applications will undergo an internal review within FACET.
+- All eligible applications will undergo a first internal review within FACET on the evaluation criteria.

-- Projects will be selected for the second stage based on the Project Assessment criteria.
+- Assessment of Full Proposals will be based on the grant evaluation criteria.

 Stage 2: Full Proposal Review